UISampleSpark: Modern DevOps as a Living Reference

 Structured Logging

-The February 2026 compliance sprint added
+The February 2026 compliance sprint added ILogger<T> to all service classes:

-ILogger<T>- Information level: Normal operations like employee lookups
+- Information level: Normal operations like employee lookups

 - Warning level: Expected-but-notable events like employee-not-found responses